patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02-04.png)

 Note:
-I have to choose a location, put my camera in focus, and then **wait for the calls to come back with points of light**.
+I have to choose a location, put my camera in focus, and then wait for the calls to come back with points of light.

 --